grayresearch/s4ga/README.md

 using the efabless Caravel harness and the Zero-to-ASIC multiproject framework.

 It configurably implements an FPGA with x inputs, y outputs, and n k-LUTs, for a total of w=n+x global nets.
-The first y of the global nets are the outputs.
+The first y global nets are the outputs.
 The FPGA is organized as n/m LUT-clusters of m k-LUTs.
 For each LUT, 0<=g<=k of its inputs may specify global nets, while k-g of its inputs must be local nets from the m k-LUTs of its cluster.

 Within a LUT-cluster, LUTs are evaluated one after another, serially.
 Therefore it takes m clock cycles to evaluate all the LUTs once, a "full